HPI-Information-Systems/csv-coloring/README.md

 - resize your images
 - color different data types in different colors
 - change these colors as you want!
-- choose what algorithm to resample you
+- choose what algorithm to resample the image created from your csv table
 - faster display via web app
 - only show certain rows of csv file
-- divide the image with horizontal or vertical black bars to show where rows and/or columns end
+- divide the image with horizontalblack bars to show where rows and/or columns end

 # Issues
 If you have an interest in working on the program, you can help with the folloing issues